PsCustomObject/PsCustomObject.github.io/_posts/2018-12-27-PowerShell-Delete-Files-Older-Than-Days.md

 }
 ```

 The above code has an issue though.
-Maybe no file in defined folder is older that the define time span period while this would not generate any error it is a good idea to add a small clause to our code like this:
+Maybe no file in defined folder is older that the defined time span period while this would not generate any error it is a good idea to add a small clause to our code like this:

 ```powershell
 if ($filesToPurge.Count -gt 0)